 4. Seek Out Scare-Free Areas

 Whether you decide to sit down for dinner, hop in line for a ride or even get some souvenir shopping done, there are several spots around the park that are completely scare-free.
-Even the entirety of Diagon Alley is open during the event with nary a scare actor in sight!
 If your teen or tween needs a moment to catch their breath, head to one of those spots.
-For a frame of reference, the scare zones are located in Production Central right in front of the Despicable Me Minion Mayhem, in New York right in front of the Tribute Store, Revenge of the Mummy and Sahara Traders, in San Francisco right in front of Fast & Furious - Supercharged and Amazing Pictures, in Central Park right in front of Cafe La Bamba and in Hollywood right in front of Universal Orlando's Horror Make-Up Show, Five & Dime and The Bourne Stuntacular.
-I also can't froget to mention that roaming chainsaws have returned this year, so ... few places (aside from London and Diagon Alley) are truly safe.
-You can definitely expect to find these roaring electric beasts in the area near Springfield and Woody Woodpecker's KidZone, as well as near Mel's Die-In and Transformers: The Ride-3D.
+For frame of reference, the scare zones are located in Production Central right in front of TODAY Cafe, in New York right in front of the Tribute Store, Revenge of the Mummy and Sahara Traders, in San Francisco right in front of Fast & Furious - Supercharged and Amazing Pictures, in Central Park right in front of Cafe La Bamba and in Hollywood right in front of Universal Orlando's Horror Make-Up Show, Five & Dime and The Bourne Stuntacular.

 5. Determine Priorities Beforehand

-If you don't have an Express Pass, the chances of conquering everything (specifically, the houses) in one night are fairly slim.
+Without an Express Pass, the chances of conquering everything (specifically, the houses) in one night are fairly slim.
 Lines get longer the later it gets.
-Make sure your teen or tween knows that you may not be able to hit everything beforehand, but also have a conversation with them prior to arriving and ask them what their priorities are.
+Make sure your teen or tween knows that you may not be able to hit everything beforehand.
+You should also have a conversation with them prior to arriving and ask them what their priorities are.
 If they're not interested in the shows, feel free to skip them.
 If there are only a few houses they really want to get to, definitely hit those first.
-Also, while ride lines do tend to be significantly shorter during Halloween Horror Nights, make sure they know that the rides will still be there next time you go to Universal Studios, but the houses will not be.
+Also, while ride lines do tend to be significantly shorter during Halloween Horror Nights, make sure they know that the rides will still be there next time you go to Universal Studios Florida, but the houses will not be.
 Prioritize anything exclusive to the event to really get your money's worth.

 6. Get in the Spooky Spirit